HyperRamzey/Frameview-To-Flourish/README.md

   - count: frames per second (useful for debugging or variable refresh capture)
 - Compare mode: two logs → adds a third row with per‑second % difference relative to the first
 - Streams large CSVs; bins by whole seconds from each run’s first timestamp
-- Trims all rows to the shortest run length (as in “Graphs data manager”)
+- Trims all rows to the shortest run length

 ### GUI
-1. Pick input directory (default `in`), optionally adjust glob
+1. Pick input directory (default `in` folder in same folder script is run in), optionally adjust glob
 2. Select one or more logs
 3. Choose metric (or “custom column”) and FPS mode
-4. Optionally enable Compare (exactly two logs), choose “difference only”
+4. Optionally enable Compare (exactly two logs), choose “difference only” if you want.
-5. Choose output path and Generate
+5. Choose output path and filename and click Generate

 ### Flourish import
-1. Create a “Bar chart race” visualization
+1. Create a “Bar chart race” or any other visualization https://app.flourish.studio/projects
 2. Go to Data → Upload and select the generated CSV
-3. Ensure first column is bound as name/category; remaining columns as timeline
+3. Ensure first column is bound as name/category; remaining columns as timeline (should be automatic)
 4. Adjust “Timeline duration” to match the seconds of your test scene

 References: